 Without the hormone insulin, glucose cannot be metabolised to provide adequate fuel for the muscles and other tissue and the glucose remains trapped in the blood, leading to toxic levels and a host of other health problems.

 In Type 1 diabetes the signs and symptoms are usually very obvious and develop very quickly, typically over a few weeks.
-Around 10% of all diabetes sufferers have type 1, which is treated by daily insulin dose.
+Around 10% of all diabetes sufferers have type 1, which is treated with daily insulin dose.
 This type can develop at any age but usually appears before the age of 40 and is most commonly diagnosed in childhood.

 Type 2 diabetes develops when the insulin-producing cells do not produce enough or the insulin produced no longer works effectively and most commonly appears in the over 40's.
 However, it is becoming increasingly common in children, adolescents and young people.
-Poor diet and obesity are generally considered the cause for this increase.
+Poor diet and obesity are generally considered the cause of this increase.

 Type 2 diabetes is usually managed via improvements to diet and exercise but occasionally medication is also required.
-Some studies have identified a possible link between type 2 diabetes and accelerated cognitive decline, or dementia.
+Some studies have identified a possible link between type 2 diabetes and accelerated cognitive decline or dementia.

 Undiagnosed diabetes - am I at risk?

 Diabetes UK estimates that 590,000 people in the UK have undiagnosed diabetes.

 - passing urine more frequently, especially at night

 - unexplained weight loss

 These signs and symptoms may not be immediately obvious, as the condition develops slowly over a period of years and may only be picked up in a routine medical check up.
 Symptoms are quickly relieved once diabetes is treated and under control.